LLNL/cram/README.md

 This packs all those job invocations into a file called `cram.job`, and saves them for one big submission.
-To use the file, you link your application with `libcram.a`, then you run your job like this:
+To use the file, you link your application with `libcram.a`.
+Finally, you run your job like this:

     env CRAM_FILE=/path/to/cram.job srun -n 1048576 my_mpi_application